Brigham Young University–Idaho: Ricks Vikings

 Known as the Vikings, Ricks College fielded an intercollegiate athletics program from 1919 to 2002 in the National Junior College Athletic Association, earning 17 national championships, 61 individual national titles, and producing nearly 100 first-team All-Americans.
 National title wins included Women's Cross Country (1988, 1989, 1995, 1996, 1997, 1998, 1999, 2000, 2001), Men's Cross Country (1965, 1966, 1986, 1999, 2000, 2001), Women's Track and Field (1997), and Women's Volleyball (1974; AIAW).
 More than 25 alumni who played football for Ricks went on to play professionally in the National Football League or Canadian Football League.

 It was announced in June 2000 that the athletics program would be phased out as part of the change from a junior college to a four-year college, due mainly to the costs associated with running a college athletic department, and the desire to develop a more comprehensive participatory student activities program.

 Athletics as a four-year college

+The 2001–02 school year was the first as BYU-Idaho although its athletics teams continued to compete under the name Ricks College.
+Because the school had decided to discontinue all of its sports teams after that season, it did not make financial sense to order all new uniforms with the new name for exactly one season.

-Since becoming a four-year institution, BYU-Idaho no longer hosts intercollegiate athletic teams but instead developed a competitive (or, as the school uses, "intracollegiate") athletics program which functions as part of Student Activities.
+Following the 2001–02 school year, BYU-Idaho no longer hosted intercollegiate athletic teams but instead developed a competitive (or, as the school uses, "intracollegiate") athletics program which functions as part of Student Activities.
 Several teams from within the school compete against one another in a variety of sports throughout the year, complete with regular seasons and playoffs.